ptrumpis/snap-lens-tool/README.md

 This is a Blender addon for importing/exporting content from Snapchat lenses.

+## Features

+Currently implemented:
+- Import meshes from a Snapchat lens into Blender.
+- Import the entire scene graph from a Snapchat lens.
+- Experimental support for importing materials (see *Notes*).
+- Extract files from a Snapchat lens (see *Additional Tools*).
+- Convert binary resource files to human-readable XML (see *Additional Tools*).

+Not currently implemented:
+- Import bones/animations.
+- Import animated textures.

 ## Installation

 1. Download the latest release or zip the snapchat\_lens directory.